Joel Emer: Career

+He worked at Compaq and Digital Equipment Corporation.
+He subsequently worked at Intel, where he was Director of Microarchitecture Research, out of the Massachusetts Microprocessor Design Center (MMDC).
+He was named an Intel Fellow in 2001.

-He is well known, along with his co-author Douglas W. Clark, for a seminal paper on the quantitative analysis of processor architectures, which was published in the 11th International Symposium on Computer Architecture.
+He is well known, along with his co-author Douglas W. Clark, for a seminal paper on the quantitative analysis of processor architectures, which was published in 1984 in the 11th International Symposium on Computer Architecture.
 That paper also contained the result that the VAX-11/780's performance was actually 0.5 MIPS instead of 1 MIPS as was previously claimed by DEC.
 That result helped popularize what Clark called the iron law of processor performance that related cycles per instruction (CPI), frequency and number of instructions to computer performance.

 Emer has also contributed to simultaneous multithreading (SMT), memory dependence prediction via store sets, and soft error analysis, and led the development of the Asim simulator.

+He was the 2009 recipient of the Eckert–Mauchly Award, for lifetime contributions in computer architecture.
 In 2020, Emer was elected as a member into the National Academy of Engineering for quantitative analysis of computer architecture and its application to architectural innovation in commercial microprocessors.